Quebec allows sick patients to request assisted death in advance

 The move could set up a clash with the federal government, which drew up the law on medical assistance in dying.
 Quebec Health Minister Sonia Belanger said she planned to have talks with Ottawa, given the law as it currently stands does not allow advance requests of the kind Quebec has approved.

-Quebec was able to expand the program because while the federal government drafted the legislation, provinces are largely in control of healthcare.
+Quebec was able to expand the program because while the federal government is responsible for the Criminal Code, provinces are largely in control of healthcare.

-No one in the office of federal Health Minister Jean-Yves Duclos was immediately available for comment.
+A spokesperson for federal Justice Minister David Lametti said the government "is aware" of the bill.

+"We will be studying this legislation and its implications closely, and will be working with our Quebec counterparts on this matter," Diana Ebadi wrote in an email.

 The legislature in Quebec, the second most populous of the 10 provinces, voted overwhelmingly in favor of the measure on Wednesday.
 People deemed admissible can request an assisted death up to 24 months in advance.